digitallawyer/openlegaldictionary/_definitions/in-consideratione-legis.md

 ---
 title: In Consideratione Legis
 permalink: "/definitions/in-consideratione-legis.html"
-body: In consideration or contemplation of law; ln abey-ance.
+body: In consideration or contemplation of law; in abey-ance.
 Dyer, 102b
 published_at: '2018-07-07'
 layout: post
 ---